 Last night we got together with some friends and watched Hacksaw Ridge.
 Have you seen it?
 You should.
 In this day and age, where we are seeing division, hatred and selfishness flood our social media feed, we need to be reminded of selflessness by stories like this one.
 Stories where people are willing to place their very lives on the line for others.

 We live in a time where entitlement clouds our view of the big picture.
 We think we are owed something.
 We believe that we deserve so much more than what we have been given.
-We can really be selfish.
+We can really be a disgusting people.

 Do you realize there is nothing about any of us that deserves the right to open our eyes each morning?
 Not a one of us offers such great contribution to this world that deems us worthy to be here.
 None of us.
 Each morning that we are allowed another breath is a gift.
 It means we have a purpose.
 It means there is something left for us to do.
 Something good.
 But we are too blind, too self-centered to see it.